 When it comes to choosing a plastic surgeon in the Dallas area to perform a breast lift, women have a variety of surgeons from which to pick.
 However, none are as well-respected, both by past patients and peer physicians as Dr. Hopkins.
-With over 18 years of experience and having performed more than 5,000 procedures, you can trust Dr. Hopkins, both during your discussions with him about your goals for the surgery, and to perform the surgery to your desired results.*
+A triple board-certified surgeon with over 18 years of experience and having performed more than 5,000 procedures, you can trust Dr. Hopkins, both during your discussions with him about your goals for the surgery, and to perform the surgery to your desired results.*

 Yes.
 A breast lift will provide Dallas women with breasts that are firmer, perkier, and positioned more appropriately on the chest.

 As long as you do not have any new pregnancies, or gain and lose an excessive amount of weight, your breasts should not sag the same way they did before your breast lift.
 Once the extra skin is excised from the breasts, it’s gone for good.
 While over time you may experience further loss in skin elasticity, it is unlikely that the skin will stretch enough to cause significant sagging again.